Dreaming381/TextMeshDOTS/README.md

 <b>Font Resource Management</b> Prior to version 0.9.0, TextMeshDOTS used
 for each font a static atlas textures, borrowed from the Unity `TextCore` `FontAsset`.
-As of version 0.9.0, TextMeshDOTS generated all required glyph data and font textures dynamically using the [Harfbuzz](https://harfbuzz.github.io/) library, was however limited to one 4k atlas texture per font.
-Handling multiple fonts remained challening, which prompted Dreaming381 to vastly simplify resource management by storing all SDF and color bitmaps in ONE global atlas texture array.
-Dreaming381 also implemented a GPU resident represetation of the glyph vertex data and the global texture array.
-These GPU resident buffer are automaticaly and incrementally updated when changes occur.
+As of version 0.9.0, TextMeshDOTS generates all required glyph data and font textures dynamically using the [Harfbuzz](https://harfbuzz.github.io/) library, was however limited to one 4k atlas texture per font.
+Handling multiple fonts remained challening, which prompted Dreaming381 to vastly simplify resource management by storing all SDF and color bitmaps in two global atlas texture arrays.
+Dreaming381 also implemented a GPU resident representation of the glyph vertex data.
+These GPU resident buffer are automatically and incrementally updated when changes occur.

 <b>Shader Support</b>
 The included HDRP and URP ShaderGraph shader are based on a number of custom function nodes to provide modularity for